What is the Diversity by Design Project?

 Who can participate?

-- if you are a technology developer or designer who has worked in agritech, or would like to apply your knowledge and skills to applications in agriculture and food production;
+- Technology developer or designer who have worked in agri-tech, or would like to apply their knowledge and skills to applications in agriculture and food production.

-- if you are a policymaker who works in agriculture or rural development, and would like to learn more about diverse farmers’ needs for machines, tools and technologies –
+- Policymakers who work in agriculture or rural development, and would like to learn more about diverse farmers’ needs for machines, tools and technologies.

-Dr. Kelly Bronson: Kelly is a social scientist studying and helping to mitigate science-society tensions around controversial technologies and their governance, such as big data.
-Her research aims to bring community values and non-technical knowledge into conversation with technical knowledge for evidence-based decision-making.
-She is a Canada Research Chair (Tier II) in Science and Society at University of Ottawa, and co-leader of the Diversity by Design Project.
+Kelly Bronson: Kelly is a Canada Research Chair (Tier II) in Science and Society at University of Ottawa in Canada.
+She is a social scientist studying and helping to mitigate science-society tensions that erupt around controversial technologies and their governance—from GMOs to big data.
+Her research aims to bring community values and non-technical knowledge into conversation with technical in the production of evidence-based decision-making.
+She has published her work in regional (Journal of New Brunswick Studies), national (Canadian Journal of Communication) and international journals (Journal of Responsible Innovation, Big Data and Society).

-Dr. Mascha Gugganig: Mascha is an anthropologist who researches emergent, often contested technologies, including agricultural biotechnology, indoor vertical farming, and digital agriculture in EU policy.
+Dr. Mascha Gugganig: Mascha is an anthropologist who researches emergent, often contested technologies, including agricultural biotechnology on the settler colonial terrain of Hawai’i, indoor vertical farming, and digital agriculture in EU policy.
 Through her work she aims to foster dialogue on the differences and overlaps between “high-tech” and “(s)low-tech” in sustainable agriculture, both to understand what is at stake (economics, environmental, socio-cultural, political), and to develop practical, place-based approaches.
 Through arts-based research and communication methods, her work engages various interest groups, not least to highlight the need for a diversity of expertise.

 Dr. Irena Knezevic: Irena is an associate professor in the School of Journalism and Communication at Carleton University, and the director of CU Food and Media Hub.
 Her work spans a range of food systems inquiries, including community-based research, food policy, and digital technologies.
 She is the co-editor of Nourishing Communities: From Fractured Food Systems to Transformative Pathways (Springer, 2017) and has published her work in various journals, including Canadian Food Studies, Canadian Journal of Communication, Critical Policy Studies, Journal of Agriculture, Food Systems, and Community Development, and Food, Culture and Society.